Fenugreek Tea: Benefits, Side Effects, And How To Make It

 2. May Aid Digestion

 Fenugreek contains water-soluble fiber, which helps treat constipation (3).
-In fact, fenugreek seeds and the tea make for a great treatment for ulcerative colitisi XA chronic inflammatory bowel disease that causes painful open sores and inflammation of the digestive tract. and irritable bowel syndrome (4).
+In fact, fenugreek seeds and its tea have anti-ulcer properties and thus make for a great treatment option for ulcerative colitisi A chronic inflammatory bowel disease that causes painful open sores and inflammation of the digestive tract. and irritable bowel syndrome (4).

 The tea has also been used in traditional Chinese medicine to treat digestive issues (5).
 Some believe that taking the tea after meals can aid digestion.